 Dear friends (and others),

 Yesterday, Holy Saturday, was glorious, and I am happy to report that Easter dawned bright and sunny here on the East coast of southern Connecticut.
-Winter was long and brutal this year, but Spring is definitely here now: the snow drops are behind us and everywhere the purple-lavender crowns of crocuses announce the season.
-Clumps of forsythia are beginning their yellow triumph by the roadside, and daffodils are set to trumpet the season any day.
-Other buds and shoots are crowding in the wings: in just a week or two the flowering cherries and pears will be bursting with blossoms.
-We are back in our house after having been evicted for more than six months by Hurricane Sandy.
-The apple tree outside my study window has bedecked itself with thousands of tightly wrought green promises just waiting to blossom into a glory of white and pink.
-In short, as Gerard Manley Hopkins wrote in “God’s Grandeur,” one of his most magnificent poems, although “all is seared with trade; bleared, smeared with toil,” although “the soil is bare now,” yet “for all this nature is never spent.”
+After an angry, ice- and snow-filled Nor’easter in March, Spring has been making its usual inroads this year.
+A spate of unseasonably balmy days early on shook the trees and shrubs and daffodils awake a few weeks earlier than usual before they had to huddle back under wraps after that insulting March blizzard.
+Snow drops have come and gone, ditto crocuses and squill.
+Buds and shoots are everywhere – flowering cherries and pears are bursting with blossoms, the forsythia form brilliant suns along the roadside, and tulips are pushing their sharp, inquisitive heads towards heaven.
+I think only the magnolias, poor things, lost the battle: the sudden return of winter after that warm welcome blighted their blossoms, which mostly turned black and hung in sad marcescent squalor for a week or two.
+The apple tree outside my study window has populated itself with thousands of tightly wrought green promises just waiting to blossom into a glory of white and pink.
+In short, all things considered, as Gerard Manley Hopkins wrote in “God’s Grandeur,” one of his most magnificent poems, although “all is seared with trade; bleared, smeared with toil,” although “the soil is bare now,” yet “for all this nature is never spent.”

 And though the last lights off the black West went

 Oh, morning, at the brown brink eastward, springs—